Handling Florida Car Insurance Companies

 You don't have to speak with them.

 If an insurance company representing another motorist calls you, politely decline to speak with them.
+They will try to get you to say something they can use to justify a denied insurance claim.
 Instead, contact us right away and speak with an attorney about your legal rights.
 Once you retain our firm, we will handle all negotiations with the insurance company on your behalf.